+IMPACT FLORA RESPONSIBILITY

+This section deals with floral issues and actions that need to be implemented during construction

+PHASE CONSTRUCTION MC, EO, ECO

+ENVIRONME ENTAL MANAGEMENT PROGRAMME

+20. The contractor should be responsible for implementing a programme of weed control (particularly in areas where soil has been disturbed); and grassing of any remaining stockpiles to prevent weed invasion.21.
+The spread of exotic species occurring throughout the site should be controlled.

+Herbicides

-IMPACT FLORA RESPONSIBILITY This section deals with floral issues and actions that need to be implemented during construction PHASE CONSTRUCTION MC, EO, ECO ENVIRONME ENTAL MANAGEMENT PROGRAMME leaching into the surrounding environment shall be properly investigated and only environmentally friendly herbicides shall be used.
-23. The use of pesticides and herbicides on the site must be discouraged as these impact on important pollinator species of indigenous vegetation.
-SPECIFIC MITIGATION MEASURES 24.
-Placement of pylons and other infrastructure within the High Sensitivity areas and drainage lines should be avoided.
+22. Herbicide use shall only be allowed according to contract specifications.
+Application of herbicides shall be according to set specifications and under the supervision of a qualified technician.
+The possibility of leaching into the surrounding environment shall be properly investigated and only environmentally friendly herbicides shall be used.23.
+The use of pesticides and herbicides on the site must be discouraged as these impact on important pollinator species of indigenous vegetation.

+SPECIFIC MITIGATION MEASURES

+24. Placement of pylons and other infrastructure within the High Sensitivity areas and drainage lines must be avoided.
 25. Ensure that lay-down and other temporary infrastructure is within low sensitivity areas, preferably previously transformed areas if possible.
 26. Minimise the development footprint as far as possible and rehabilitate disturbed areas that are no longer required by the operational phase of the development.
-Construction activity should be restricted to the immediate footprint of the infrastructure.Demarcate all areas to be cleared with construction tape or other appropriate and effective means.
+27. Construction activity should be restricted to the immediate footprint of the infrastructure.
+28. Demarcate all areas to be cleared with construction tape or other appropriate and effective means.
 However caution should be exercised to avoid using material that might entangle fauna.
-Measures to control noise and dust should be applied according to current best practice in the industry.